Family Education Rights & Privacy Act

 Access to student records databases is available on a need-to-know basis to appropriate campus officials only after required authorization is received by the Registrar's Office.
 More information about the use of information technology in accessing student records by University employees is available.
 Please see: http://it.stonybrook.edu/policies/p109

 With very limited exceptions, student information must not be transmitted by any University employee to anyone outside the University without the express written release by the student or pursuant to a lawfully subpoena/order, coordinated by the Office of University Counsel.

 The campus community must remain vigilant about any intentional or unintentional abuse of the existing privacy laws, including the misuse of any student identifier, including the student's Social Security Number and the Stony Brook ID number.
-To report any concerns or violations, please contact the Office of University Counsel, 328 Administration, (631) 632-6110, or the Office of the Registrar, 276 Administration, (631) 632-6175.
+To report any concerns or violations, please contact the Office of University Counsel, 328 Administration, (631) 632-6110, or the Office of the Registrar, Suite 206, Stony Brook Union, (631) 632-6175.

 The Federal Family Educational Rights and Privacy Act (FERPA) of 1974 regulates a wide range of privacy related activities including: